More answers to common questions about recycling

 - Absolutely no plastic bags, no plastic take-out containers and no plastic berry containers in your home recycling bin.

-- Plastic bottles and round plastic containers (6 ounces or larger) go in the recycling bin.
+- Plastic bottles and tubs go in the recycling bin.

-There’s a full list of what’s accepted at home, as well as a database you can search for items that might be recyclable elsewhere, at the link below.
+There’s a full list of what’s accepted at home at, as well as a database you can search for items that might be recyclable elsewhere, at the link below.
 You can also call 503-234-3000 with any questions you have about recycling.

 Learn what plastic you can recycle at home